cauliyang/academic/content/en/event/Spring2021-Project/index.md

   postcode:
   country: The US

-summary: "Two presentations of final projects for course CSCI 5525 Machine Learning Analysis and CSCI 5461."
+summary: Two presentations of final projects for course CSCI 5525 Machine Learning Analysis and CSCI 5461.

-abstract: "I will give two presentations about **CS5461 Functional Genomics** and **CS5525 Machine Learning Analysis**.
-We use online video form and related slides, code and report for the two final projects will be shared later"
+abstract: I will give two presentations about **CS5461 Functional Genomics** and **CS5525 Machine Learning Analysis**.
+We use online video form and related slides, code and report for the two final projects will be shared later

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.